Manel Kape: Ultimate Fighting Championship

+Kape was scheduled to face former flyweight champion Deiveson Figueiredo on July 8, 2023, at UFC 290.
+However, on April 26, Figueiredo stated that he had not signed the bout agreement and was not medically cleared to compete, citing eye issues.
+Despite the fighter's claims, the promotion officially announced the bout on May 10.
+During the UFC on ABC: Rozenstruik vs. Almeida post-fight press conference on May 13, UFC President Dana White expressed frustration with the situation, stating that Figueiredo was cleared to fight but if he refused, the bout would be scrapped.
+The bout ultimately did not materialize.

 Kape was scheduled to face Kai Kara-France on September 10, 2023, at UFC 293.
 However Kara-France pulled out of the fight in late August after suffering a concussion during training, and was replaced by promotional newcomer Felipe dos Santos.
 Kape won the fight via unanimous decision.
 The win also earned Kape his first Fight of the Night bonus award.

 Kape was scheduled for a rematch against Matheus Nicolau on January 13, 2024, at UFC Fight Night 234.
 At the weigh-ins, Kape weighed in at 129.5 pounds, three and a half pounds over the flyweight non-title fight limit, and the bout was cancelled.
 The pair was rescheduled for April 27, 2024 at UFC on ESPN 55.
 However, Kape withdrew for unknown reasons.

 Kape faced Muhammad Mokaev on July 27, 2024, at UFC 304.
 He lost the fight by unanimous decision.

 Kape faced Bruno Gustavo da Silva on December 14, 2024, at UFC on ESPN 63.
 After receiving three low-blows resulting in a point deduction for Silva, Kape won the fight by technical knockout via a body kick and punches in the third round.

 Kape was scheduled to face former UFC Flyweight Championship title challenger Brandon Royval on March 1, 2025, at UFC Fight Night 253.
 However, Royval withdrew due to multiple concussions, and was replaced by Asu Almabayev.
 Kape won the bout by technical knockout in the third round.
 This fight earned him a Performance of the Night award.

 Kape's bout against Brandon Royval was rescheduled to take place on June 28, 2025, at UFC 317.
 However, Kape pulled out due to a broken foot and was replaced by Joshua Van.
-His fight with Royval has since been re-scheduled to take place on December 13, 2025, at UFC on ESPN 73.
+His fight with Royval was re-scheduled and eventually took place on December 13, 2025, at UFC on ESPN 73.
+He won the fight via knockout in round one.
+This fight earned him another Performance of the Night award.

+Kape faced Kyoji Horiguchi in a rematch on June 20, 2026 in the main event at UFC Fight Night 279.
+He won the fight by technical knockout in the third round.
+This fight earned him a $100,000 Performance of the Night award.